Skip to content

 my_script.sc

-The 'bot_id' is the id you specified in the config.
-Without a valid bot specified, most discarpet functions will not work and will throw an error.
+The 'bot' value is specified from your bot's ID in the config.
+Without setting a valid bot and the scope globally, most Discarpet functions and events will not work, and will throw errors.

 discarpet.json